MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 API.
 This can only be done after the context definition has been closed.
 That is why this call is done separately from the first call.

-@todo: check this and add necessary detail
+@todo: check this and add necessary detail: the fact is that space must be provided if the field is not checkpointed, otherwise the model fails.
+This appears to be because space is obtained from the XIOS API.
+But things work if checkpointing is not on - so what happens differently in the second call?

 Simplified call tree for setting up I/O in LFRic_atm